 Patricia A. Wren

-Dr. Wren started her public health career as part of a research team evaluating HIV/AIDS prevention and service organizations funded by the Robert Wood Johnson Foundation (RWJF).
-Working closely with faculty mentors from the University of Michigan School of Public Health and Hunter College (NYC), this work took her to Chicago IL; San Francisco, CA, Cleveland, OH, and Alabaster, AL among other places.
-Since then, her research has largely focused on the measurement of patient-centered outcomes – in essence, she makes sure that decisions about disease progression or treatment success take into account patient preferences and important indicators like quality of life, patient satisfaction, mobility, and functional status.
-Dr. Wren has been worked on more than 20 research studies that secured over $33 million in funding from the Substance Abuse and Mental Health Services Administration, National Institute on Disability and Rehabilitation Research, National Science Foundation, National Institute for Child Health and Human Development, National Eye Institute, and the Centers for Disease Control and Prevention.
+Since then, my own research agenda has largely focused on the measurement of patient-centered outcomes.
+I work on clinical trials and intervention ersearch studies with physicians, physical therapists, pharmacists, and other health care providers.
+My role is to make sure that decisions about disease progression or treatment success take into account patient preferences and important indicators like quality of life, patient satisfaction, mobility, and functional status.
+I have worked on more than 20 research studies with $33+ million in funding from the Substance Abuse and Mental Health Services Administration, National Institute on Disability and Rehabilitation Research, National Science Foundation, National Institute for Child Health and Human Development, National Eye Institute, and the Centers for Disease Control and Prevention.
 These community-based research and clinical trials have addressed a range of health problems including HIV/AIDS, glaucoma and strabismus, breast and colorectal cancer, stroke, ulcerative colitis and Crohn’s disease, mental health and suicide, and pelvic floor disorders in women.

-Dr. Wren has taught intensive seminars to a dozen MPH students, lecture courses to 200 first-year undergraduate students, and everything in between.
-You can generally find her teaching introduction to public health courses.
-These classes are dynamic, always changing, and intended to encourage wrestling with health disparities, social inequalities, and evidence-based decision-making using public health principles and data.
+You could also say that teaching may be my first love.
+I try to honor what Professor Dick Farkas sparked in me by fully committing to my own classroom teaching.
+I have taught intensive seminars to a dozen MPH students, lecture courses to 200 first-year undergraduate students, and everything in between.
+You can generally find me teaching PH 2100 -- Introduction to Public Health.
+I *love* teaching the intro course -- the material is dynamic, always changing, and intended to get us all wrestling with health disparities, social inequalities, and evidence-based decision-making using public health principles and data.

-In addition, Dr. Wren serves as the chair of the undergraduate Department of Public Health.
-She brings a wealth of experience in higher education leadership, strategic planning, and academic administration to this position.
-Previously, Dr. Wren served as the director of the Health Sciences and Applied Health Sciences Programs at Oakland University (Rochester, MI) and was founding director of the Master of Public Health (MPH) Program there.
-More recently, she served as chair of the Department of Health and Human Services at the University of Michigan-Dearborn.
+Finally, I am honored to serve as the chair of the undergraduate Department of Public Health.
+I intend to bring a wealth of experience in higher education leadership, strategic planning, and academic administration to this position.
+Previously, I served as Director of the Health Sciences and Applied Health Sciences Programs at Oakland University (Rochester, MI) and was founding director of the Master of Public Health (MPH) Program there.
+More recently, I was Chair of the Department of Health and Human Services at the University of Michigan-Dearborn.

 Research interest(s)/area of expertise